"What are you going to do after you graduate?" Yes, we know, it's the worst question.

 You don't have to guess when it comes to what you enjoy: Observe yourself and gather insights.

-Don't just sit on the couch and think about yourself: go watch yourself actually do stuff, says Dave Evans, a professor at Stanford University and the author of the book Designing Your Life.
-He recommends making a "good-time journal," a daily record of all your activities, annotated with notes on how engaging each was and whether it gave you energy or drained you.
-This becomes the data that informs what you like to do — and the insights you glean go far beyond the subjects you've liked in school.
+Don't just sit on the couch and think about yourself.
+Go watch yourself actually do stuff, says Dave Evans, a Stanford University lecturer and co-author of the book Designing Your Life.
+He recommends making a "good-time journal" — a daily record of all your activities, annotated with notes on how engaging each was and whether it gave you energy or drained you.
+This becomes the data that informs what you like to do, and the insights you glean go far beyond the subjects you've liked in school.

-You can do this log more than once: when you have a heavy course load, between semesters or during a summer job, or if you're stuck in a job that's not satisfying.
+You can do this log more than once: when you have a heavy course load, between semesters, during a summer job or an unsatisfying job you're stuck in.
 Figuring out what you want to do is an ever-evolving process.

 Now that you know more about you, turn your focus outward to discover and learn about jobs out in the world.

-Don't stop at reading about them — go try out your interests, through job-shadowing, a lecture, a small project, a hands-on class.
-Instead of crafting a to-do list, Peltz encourages Grinnell students to develop a "try-stuff" list to test their ideas, gather more info, and clarify what they want to do.
+Don't stop at reading about them — go try out your interests through job shadowing, a lecture, a small project or a hands-on class.
+Instead of crafting a to-do list, Peltz encourages students to develop a "try stuff" list to test their ideas, gather more info and clarify what they want to do.

-Even a part-time job in retail, a volunteer post or a club membership can translate into real skills, like problem-solving, leading a team and working with customers.
+Even a part-time job in retail, a volunteer post or a club membership can translate into real skills such as problem solving, leading a team and working with customers.

-"You have more experience than you think, but it's about reframing that in the right language," says Stacey Harris of Year Up, a program that helps get community college students ready for internships and careers.
+"You have more experience than you think, but it's about reframing that in the right language," Stacey Harris told NPR in 2019, when she was with Year Up, a program that helps get community college students ready for internships and careers.

-Another important way to tell your story: the elevator pitch — a mini-story that tells who you are and what you want to do (in the time it takes to ride from one floor to another).
+Another important way to tell your story is the elevator pitch — a mini-story that tells who you are and what you want to do (in the time it takes to ride from one floor to another).
 Your pitch should include your name, your history and your goals.
-Practice telling this story — maybe to a friend or family member — until it becomes natural.
+Practice telling this story, maybe to a friend or family member, until it becomes natural.

 "A couple of my students have actually hopped into an elevator with me just to practice their elevator pitch as if I was a stranger," Harris says.